The-Verscienta/Verscienta-Health/README.md

 pnpm dev
 ```

-The frontend will be available at `http://localhost:3000` and the CMS admin at `http://localhost:3001/admin`.
+The frontend will be available at `http://localhost:3000` and the Strapi admin at `http://localhost:3001/admin`.

 ### Development Commands